 You’ll upload a customer data file in your Google Ads account or by using the Google Ads API.
 Google uses Transport Layer Security (TLS) for your upload, which is the industry standard to securely transfer files.

 If a user record doesn't match, Google may still use it as part of policy compliance checks, but Google won't otherwise use it for Customer Match or any other Google product.
 The matching process can take up to 48 hours.

 After the matching process and policy compliance checks are complete, your data file is marked for deletion.

 You can then start targeting your Customer Match audience in your Google Ads campaigns.

 You can also start targeting similar audiences on YouTube and Gmail, if your Customer Match audience meets the eligibility requirements.

 Google keeps track of the email addresses and phone numbers for Google accounts and the corresponding hashed strings for those email addresses or phone numbers.

-After you've uploaded your customer list of email addresses and/or phone numbers, AdWords will compare each hashed string on your customer list with the hashed string for email address or phone number of Google accounts.
+After you've uploaded your customer list of email addresses and/or phone numbers, Google Ads will compare each hashed string on your customer list with the hashed string or email address or phone number of Google accounts.
 If there's a match, Google adds the corresponding Google account to your Customer Match audience (Customer list).

-Google joins hashed name and mailing address data for Google accounts to construct a matching key.After you've uploaded your list with hashed customer names and addresses (don’t hash zip and country data), Google constructs a similar key based on your data and then compares each key on your customer list with the keys based on Google accounts.
-If there's a match, Google adds the corresponding Google account to your Customer Match audience (Customer list.
+Google joins hashed name and postal address data for Google accounts to construct a matching key.After you've uploaded your list with hashed customer names and addresses (don’t hash postcode and country data), Google constructs a similar key based on your data and then compares each key on your customer list with the keys based on Google accounts.
+If there's a match, Google adds the corresponding Google account to your Customer Match audience (Customer list).
 Related links